 This course is an introduction to Generally Accepted Accounting Principles (GAAP) as they pertain to external financial reports.
-The accounting cycle, accounting systems, theories. and policies relative to asset valuation, liability measurement, and income determination are presented.
+The accounting cycle, accounting systems, theories, and policies relative to asset valuation, liability measurement, and income determination are presented.
 Emphasis is placed on accounting for a sole proprietorship.

-Prerequisites: MTH010 with a grade of C or higher or accounting math placement test score of 75 or higher or advanced placement Terms Offered: SP, FL
+Prerequisites: MTH010 with a grade of C or higher or accounting math placement test score of 75 or higher or advanced placement Terms Offered: FL, SP iennis Onereu.
+FL, SF